LeY1JuAn/rttm-visualizer/README.md

 Hover tooltip in the UI shows “start–end (duration)” for clarity.

 ## Related

+Here are some awesome speaker diarization repos to explore.

 - [modelscope/3D-Speaker](https://github.com/modelscope/3D-Speaker) — a state-of-the-art, comprehensive toolkit for speaker verification, recognition, and diarization.